manageryzy/Minecraft-Forge-Class-Template/readme.md

 What could I do for this project
 ------
-Contribute code for the project.
+Contribute code for the project.<br>
-Open issue for BUGs or new features.
+Open issue for BUGs or new features.<br>
-Donate for this project.
+Donate for this project.<br>
-Start or share this project.
+Start or share this project.<br>